 - In survey, 86% of technology experts say they do not trust clouds to hold their organization's "more sensitive" data.
-And yet much student information now stored in clouds. - Non-stop breaches off clouds in recent years, including Target breach affected up to 110 million customers. - US Office of Personnel Management breach affected 21M federal employees. - Data on 6.4 million children just exposed by breach of toymaker VTech. - Breaches by school districts also frequent. - inBloom was going to share the entire NY State student database with ConnectEd; after inBloom closed, the company went bankrupt & information for 20 million students transferred to other companies.
+And yet much student information now stored in clouds. - Non-stop breaches off clouds in recent years, including Target breach affected up to 110 million customers. - US Office of Personnel Management breach affected 21M federal employees. - Data on 6.4 million children exposed by breach of toymaker VTech. - Breaches by school districts also frequent; Sachem on Long Island suffered 3 breaches in recent months, including one in which the names, ID numbers, and free-lunch status of 15,000 former students were posted online. - inBloom was going to share the entire NY State student database with ConnectEd; after inBloom closed, the company went bankrupt & information for 20 million students transferred to other companies.